Senior Design Project Competition

 Each project/presentation is limited to 15 minutes including setup and questions and answers.
 The project/presentation will be judged using the following four criteria:

-Prior to their presentation, each student is required to submit by e-mail to Gabrielle Gary a word document containing a project overview.
+Prior to their presentation, each student is required to submit by e-mail to Brad Richards a word document containing a project overview.
 The overview should be single-spaced, 12-point font, 250 words or less.
 Project title, department and author name(s) are to be clearly indicated at the top of the sheet.
 Project overviews will be used to inform the judges of the important aspects of the project by providing a brief background, a statement of the problem, methods used with results, and conclusions.

-2. Communication (40%)
+2. COMMUNICATION (40%)

 The team’s ability to effectively convey to the audience their project’s objective, approach and conclusion is weighted the highest in this competition.
 Verbal communication, diagrams, demonstrations, etc. can all be used to explain and support the project’s design objective.
 Each member of the team is expected to participate to some extent in the presentation, either verbally or as a demonstrator, just as they were required to participate in the project itself.